What is Collaborative Law?

-In the collaborative law divorce model, both spouses and their respective lawyers agree in advance that neither spouse will take any contested issue to court.
-The “Collaborative Team”, which may include mental-health and financial professionals, focuses its attention on finding ways to restructure the family so that both spouses involved get their needs met to the greatest extent possible.
+Collaborative law is a legal process related to divorce.
+In the collaborative law divorce model, both spouses and their respective lawyers agree that neither party will take any contested issue to court.
+The “Collaborative Team,” which may include mental health and financial professionals, focuses their attention on finding ways to meet the needs of both spouses.

-In the event that the parties are not able to settle their case using the collaborative law model, litigation attorneys can still take the divorce case to court, but the collaborative lawyers must withdraw and cannot continue to represent the parties in the divorce case.
+If the parties are not able to settle their case using the collaborative law model, litigation attorneys can take the case to court.
+However, the collaborative lawyers must withdraw and cannot represent their clients any further.

 What is the collaborative process in Texas?

 Collaborative law is conducted in a series of joint meetings where the spouses, attorneys, and other necessary parties come together.
 The parties must both agree to the resolution if they were able to reach one.